thelenlucas/obsidian-sync/Second Brain/Symbol-Sytem AI.md

 # Ghist
 The attempt to create [[Artificial Intelligence]] via creating a symbolic language of thought and refining it through obervation and inference.
 Implimentation attempts include the [[Programming Language]] [[LISP]].

-Part of a series on #Artivicial_Intelligence
+Part of a series on #Computer_Science/Machine_Learning

 # Requirements
 In essence, there are only two things required for a symbolic language: